MatthewAJones-Net/matts-toolbox/README.md

 # Matt’s Toolbox

-A collection of small, practical scripts and templates for day-to-day network and infrastructure operations.
+A small collection of practical scripts, checks and templates I use for day-to-day network and infrastructure work.

+Everything in this repo is **sanitised** and does have any customer data, no customer names, no IP ranges/domains, no secrets/keys